Ph.D. Candidate in Social Sciences (Political Science), California Institute of Technology

 3. Relaxing the No Liars Assumption in List Experiment Analyses.
-Political Analysis (Forthcoming).
+Political Analysis (Forthcoming, First View on PA website).

 2. Paying Attention to Inattentive Survey Respondents (with R. Michael Alvarez, Lonna Rae Atkeson, and Ines Levin).
 Political Analysis (2019).